Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 ---

 *This document synthesizes insights from PANDORA.md, THE_ATOMIC_STRUCTURE_OF_INFORMATION.md, EQUILIBRIUM_AND_CONSERVATION.md, and DUALITY_AND_EFFICIENCY.md to present a technical theory of hope as the conserved generative capacity in information systems.
-Hope is not metaphor—it is the precise term for the inexhaustible structure that enables generation, learning, and action.*
+Hope is not metaphor; it is the precise term in belief systems for the inexhaustible structure that enables generation, learning, and action.*

 ---